pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 PyPy has moved its canonical repo and issue tracker from
 <https://foss.heptapod.net/pypy/pypy> to <https://github.com/pypy/pypy>.
 Obviously,
-this means development will now be tracked in git rather than Mercurial.
+this means development will now be tracked in Git rather than Mercurial.

 ## Motivation